Mistakeyy/Twilight/README.md

 Alliance System
 * **Alliance Viewer & Breaker** → Displays all active alliances between players and gives you the ability to force-break any alliance instantly.

-## Map Editor :
+## Map Editor

-Territory list + search
+* **Territory List & Search** → Browse all territories or find specific ones instantly using the search bar.

-Give territory to any player
+* **Give Territory** → Assign ownership of any territory to any player (or make it neutral).

-Change territory troop count
+* **Change Troop Count** → Modify the number of units on any selected territory.

-Remove / add capital
+* **Capital Management** → Add or remove a Capital from a territory.

-Enable / disable Blizzard
+* **Blizzard Control** → Enable or disable the Blizzard effect on specific territories.

-## Feature :
+## Feature

-Skip Turn
+Game Flow Control

-For example: if the turn is on the green player, it skips to the next player.
+* **Skip Turn** → Instantly skips the current player's turn to the next one (e.g., if it's Green's turn, it skips to the next).

-Next Phase
+* **Next Phase** → Forces the game to jump to the next phase immediately (e.g., from Attack directly to Fortify).

-For example: if the game is in Attack, it skips directly to Fortify.
+* **Skip To Player** → Select a specific player from the list and force the turn to jump directly to them.

-Skip To Player
+Player Management

-Choose the player you want the turn to jump to.
+* **Eliminate** → Forcefully eliminate any player; they can no longer play, but their territories remain on the map.

-Eliminate
+* **Revive** → Brings a defeated player back into the game.

-Eliminate any player — they can no longer play, but their territories stay on the map.
+* **Revive Note** → If the revived player has no territories, you must give them one using the **Map Editor**.

-Revive
+## Unlock All

-Revive a player back to the game.
+Unlock All Items
-If the player has no territories, you can give them one from the Map Editor.
+* Unlocks all in-game items

-## Unlock All :
+VIP Spoofer Flag

-Unlocks all items.
+* **Set Custom Flag** → Allows you to set any flag you want (e.g., Admin, Developer, VIP), and it will be visible to other players in the game.

 ## How To Use :